 This was fabulous and I will definitely make it again.
 Changes I made were:

-1. I lined the 8x8 pan with parchment paper that overhangs the edges.
+1. I lined the 8×8 pan with parchment paper that overhangs the edges.
 When the dessert was cool, I could just lift it out.
-In hindsight, I don't know if this was necessary, but it sure made cutting easy.
+In hindsight, I don’t know if this was necessary, but it sure made cutting easy.

 2. Added 1/4 tsp of vanilla to the shortbread crust ingredients.

 3. Used frozen cranberries without defrosting them.
-I used scissors to cut the berries near the end of the cooking time--they didn't pop on their own and a spoon was useless.
+I used scissors to cut the berries near the end of the cooking time–they didn’t pop on their own and a spoon was useless.
 I also used medium heat until the end when filling began to thicken.

 4. Added 1/4 tsp Watkins orange extract to berry mixture while it cooked.